 Bodily injury liability

-Covers medical costs in an accident where you’re at fault, including immediate medical aid, legal help, health care, funerals and pain and suffering.
+Covers medical costs in an accident where you’re at fault, including medical aid, legal help and funerals.

 Property damage liability

 Covers damage you cause to someone else’s property or vehicle in an accident, not including damage to your own bike.

 Covers damage to your motorcycle from non-collision damage, including weather, vandalism, falling objects, vandalism and theft.

 Covers repairs to your motorcycle if you’re involved in an accident.

 Covers damage to windshields, luggage racks, storage and other personal items.

-Covers your health insurance deductible and other medical costs if you’re injured in an accident, regardless fault.
+Covers medical costs, deductibles and co-pays if you’re injured in an accident, regardless of fault.